sauravhathi/coursera-automation-extension/README.md

 > 🚀 **Visit the Official Website:** [👉 algoplug.com/products/coursera-automation](https://algoplug.com/products/coursera-automation)

 Using this extension, complete Coursera courses within seconds.
-It can be used for free to complete lectures, reading materials, ungraded assignments, discussions, and shareable link. `Note:` Quiz completion and Course backup is a paid feature.
+It can be used for free to complete lectures, reading materials, ungraded assignments, discussions, shareable link and course backup. `Note:` Quiz completion and Course backup is a paid feature.

 `Disclaimer:` Quiz Automation provides AI-generated answers, which may not always be accurate.